Joseph Forte: Career highlights

-After a two-year college career at University of North Carolina at Chapel Hill (highlights of which included winning the 2000 Atlantic Coast Conference Rookie of the Year as well as 2001 ACC Men's Basketball Player of the Year) that was marked by flashes of brilliant play, he was selected by the Boston Celtics with the 21st pick in the 2001 NBA draft (at a time when later star players Tony Parker and Gilbert Arenas were still available at the guard position).
+After a two-year college career at University of North Carolina at Chapel Hill (highlights of which included winning the 2000 Atlantic Coast Conference Rookie of the Year as well as 2001 ACC Men's Basketball Player of the Year) that was marked by flashes of brilliant play, he was selected by the Boston Celtics with the 21st pick in the 2001 NBA draft.

 Forte would only play in the NBA for 2 seasons for a total of 25 games (8 games for Boston in his rookie season, and 17 games for the Seattle SuperSonics in his sophomore season).
 In those 25 games, Forte averaged 1.2 points and 0.7 assists per game, struggling to convert from his natural shooting guard position to point guard.
 His final NBA game was played on April 16, 2003 in a 84 - 70 win over the Phoenix Suns where he recorded 2 assists and no points in 5 minutes of playing time.

 After being released by the Sonics, Forte couldn't find a roster spot in the NBA and joined the Asheville Altitude of the NBA D-League.
 During the summer of 2005, Forte played with Team Certified of the Entertainers Basketball Classic at Rucker Park, leading the team to the playoffs.
 After the summer, he went to Greece to play with Apollon Patras.
 He then moved to the Italian club Montepaschi Siena, which won the 2007 Italian championship game.

 In July 2007, he signed with the Russian team UNICS Kazan.
 In January 2008 he signed for Fortitudo Bologna with a franchise option for the following season.
 He was waived after only two games played and in December 2008 he joined Snaidero Udine, another Italian Serie A team.
 In May 2009 he asked to be waived for personal matters.
 On January 8, 2010, he joined Nuova Pallacanestro Pavia, an Italian LegaDue team (Italian second division).

 Forte signed with Pistoia Basket of Italy on August 20, 2010 for the 2011 season.
 With Pistoia, he averaged 18.9 points and 3.6 assists per game in the regular season In an 82–81 loss to Fileni BPA Jesi on January 9, 2011, Forte amassed 34 points, the third-highest single-game total in team history.
 Forte left Pistoia after being a key component and frequent starter in the team's playoff run.

 On October 6, 2011, Israeli side Ironi Ashkelon signed Forte to a one-week trial.
 However, Forte ultimately ended up signing with Iranian Basketball Super League team Petrochimi Bandar Imam BC for 2012.
 Through his first two games in league play, Forte averaged 9.1 points, 3.0 assists, and 2.5 rebounds per game.